garth-c/PowerBI/README.md

 The details table import is shown below.
 All of the data types are what they need to be and no data transformation will be needed.
 <img width="719" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/2818cdc3-8716-43c5-a548-68a0ae367943">

-to make the import process a little more dynamic, I created a parameter that has the path on my computer in it and I inserted that in the Source step in Power Query 'Source' step.
-The parameter is called 'local_path'
+To make the import process a little more dynamic, I created a parameter that has the path on my computer in it and I inserted that in the Source step in Power Query 'Source' step.
+The parameter is called 'local_path'.
+Note that the M language is very dynamic and many other features could have been used such query parameters, functions for repeated operations, pivot/unpivot, summary tables, etc.

 <img width="202" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/b7832760-faeb-446d-a45a-eec1be8caeda">